 Many online translators are available on the WWW, but these should be used with caution since web translators do not generally include specialized legal or commercial vocabulary.
 Online translators, however, may be of some help in getting the general sense of a document or passage.
 Examples of WWW translators are:

 This article provides an overview of "the right to contract" from both the Chilean and U.S. perspectives.

 The first PowerPoint accompanied a talk on Chilean legal research given at the American Association of Law Libraries Annual Meeting in Seattle on July 16, 2013.
 The speaker was Sergio Stone, Robert Crown Law Library, Stanford University.
 (Posted with permission.)

-The second presentation is an edited version of the PowerPoint that was prepared for the LUC Law School course, "Comparative Law Seminar: Legal Systems in the Americas."
+The second set of PowerPoint slides was prepared for the LUC Law School course, "Comparative Law Seminar: Legal Systems in the Americas."